vault-thirteen/argon2/ReadMe.md

 Benchmark is using a bad method for time calculation.
 Moreover, it is absolutely unportable to other CPU architectures.
 This is why it is ignored.

-# License

-Information about license can be found in the `License` file.

 # Usage

 To build the project you need the `CMake` tool of the latest version.